amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-03.md

 If we run the game now, we'll see the console print our keypresses.
 Let's make it update the position of the paddle.
-To do this, we'll modify the y component of the transform's translation.
+To do this, we'll modify the y component of the transform's translation in `systems/paddle.rs`.

 ```rust,edition2018,no_run,noplaypen
 fn run(&mut self, (paddles, mut transforms, input): Self::SystemData) {